daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 # Introduction
 At my work I recently added [SwiftLint](https://github.com/realm/SwiftLint) to one of our iOS apps.
-For the iOS devs out there with no linting on their projects, I highly recommend it!
+I highly recommend it to the iOS devs out there with no linting on their projects!

-In order for SwiftLint to work its magic it has to be able to inspect and modify swift source code.
-The authors of SwiftLint opted for [SourceKit](https://github.com/apple/swift/tree/master/tools/SourceKit), a "framework for supporting IDE features like indexing, syntax-coloring, code-completion, etc." Working with SwiftLint at work got me curious about other frameworks that faciliate the mangling of Swift source code.
+In order for SwiftLint to work its magic it has to be able to inspect and modify Swift source code.
+The authors of SwiftLint opted for [SourceKit](https://github.com/apple/swift/tree/master/tools/SourceKit), a _"framework for supporting IDE features like indexing, syntax-coloring, code-completion, etc."_  Working with SwiftLint piqued my curiosity about other frameworks that facilitate the handling of Swift source code.
 My googling led me to [SwiftSyntax](https://github.com/apple/swift-syntax), a set of Swift bindings for [libSyntax](https://github.com/apple/swift/tree/master/lib/Syntax).

-I started playing around with SwiftSyntax because, well, it's cool.
-Here is a short tutorial by example on getting started with it.
-This tutorial assumes you are familiar with Swift and have an elementary understanding in programming language parsing.
+I started tinkering with SwiftSyntax just for fun and built some linter-inspired source code rewriters.
+Here is a short tutorial by example on getting started with the framework.
+This tutorial assumes you are familiar with Swift and have an elementary understanding of programming language parsing.

 # Building a Syntax tree from a source file
 Each element in the source code's abstract syntax tree (AST) is represented as a struct inheriting from the [`Syntax`](https://github.com/apple/swift-syntax/blob/master/Sources/SwiftSyntax/Syntax.swift) struct and adopting the `SyntaxProtocol` protocol.
-This protocol defines the attributes every node in the AST shares, such as children, its parent, and more.
+This protocol defines common attributes of nodes in the AST such as child nodes, parent nodes, and more.
 You can generate a syntax node representing the entire source file using the [`SyntaxParser`](https://github.com/apple/swift-syntax/blob/master/Sources/SwiftSyntax/SyntaxParser.swift).
 In the release I used, this is named `SyntaxTreeParser`.